Benjamin Urrutia: New Testament and Talmud

-Hebrew Bible/ Old Testament
+Hebrew Bible/Old Testament

-Urrutia applied the Structuralist theories of Claude Lévi-Strauss to the first chapter of the Bible in the article "The Structure of Genesis, Chapter One."
+Urrutia applied the Structuralist theories of Claude Lévi-Strauss to the first chapter of the Hebrew Bible in the article "The Structure of Genesis, Chapter One."

-Accepting Jeff Popick's theory that the Forbidden Fruit is a symbolic reference to animal flesh, Benjamin offered an additional argument in favor of this exegesis: "Whether the serpent ... is the 'most subtle' of beasts or not, he certainly is a most carnivorous one.
+Accepting Jeff Popick's theory that the Forbidden fruit is a symbolic reference to animal flesh, Uritia offered an additional argument in favor of his exegesis: "Whether the serpent ... is the 'most subtle' of beasts or not, he certainly is a most carnivorous one.
 If Mr. Serpent taught our ancestors to eat forbidden food, he taught it by example.
 And nothing he eats is vegan or kosher."

-Urrutia found intriguing connections between the Israelite hero Joseph and the Greek hero Theseus.
+Urrutia found connections between the Israelite hero Joseph and the Greek hero Theseus.
 These include carnivorous cattle and the number seven.

-Urrutia found and pointed out some interesting similarities between Nimrod and pharaoh Amenhotep III (known as Nimmuria in the Amarna Letters).
+Urrutia found and pointed out similarities between Nimrod and pharaoh Amenhotep III (known as Nimmuria in the Amarna Letters).

-Urrutia examined Kabbalistic and other sources and found evidence Yahweh was anciently considered the Son of El.
+Urrutia examined Kabbalistic and other sources and found evidence Yahweh was anciently considered the son of El.

-Urrutia pointed out parallels between the relationship of the Nuer to the Dinka with that of the Israelites to the Canaanites, and suggested a glottochronological approach.
+Urrutia pointed out parallels between the Nuer's relationship to the Dinka and that of the Israelites to the Canaanites and suggested a glottochronological approach.

 Urrutia wrote a brief article on the Egyptian religious ritual of the Opening of the Mouth.
-In it, he traces common themes between the Opening of the Mouth and Psalm 51, such as opening the mouth (or of the lips, in Psalm 51), healing of broken bones, and washing the inner organs with special cleansing spices.
+In it, he traces common themes between the Opening of the Mouth and Psalm 51, such as opening the mouth (or of the lips, in Psalm 51), healing broken bones, and washing the inner organs with special cleansing spices.

-Urrutia pointed out that there are hints in the Bible that the Biblical authors may have known that not all the sons of Zedekiah perished in the Chaldean invasion.
+Urrutia pointed out that there are hints in the Bible that the authors may have known that not all the sons of Zedekiah perished in the Chaldean invasion.

 Ancient languages

 The name Mormon is explained by Urrutia as derived from the Egyptian words Mor ("love") and Mon ("firmly established").

-In 1984, Urrutia produced the first translation ever of the 'Spangler Nodule', an iron nodule allegedly found in Ohio in 1800 with an inscription carved on it.
+In 1984, Urrutia produced the first translation of the "Spangler Nodule," an iron nodule allegedly found in Ohio in 1800 with an inscription carved on it.
 According to Urrutia, the text says YHWWY (which, Urrutia suggests, may be a variant of the Tetragrammaton).